hectorcorrea/webdev-nutshell/tutorial.md

 Try it, refresh your browser and the http://localhost:3000/fancy page should show you today's date.

-## Sinatra routes
+## Sinatra routes (get)

-A very important part of a web application is the code that figures out how to handle each different URL that is requested.
+An important part of a web application is the code that figures out how to handle each different URL that is requested.
 In `webdemo2.rb` we saw two blocks of code to handle two different URLs.
 There was one block of code to handle requests to http://localhost:3000/ and a different block of code to handle requests for http://localhost:3000/fancy

 Notice the `get("/")` and `get("/fancy")` in the code below: